1979 Steelers 16 at Patriots 13 Overtime MNF

 1979 Steelers 38 vs Oilers 7

-The Steelers are firmly in control of this game from the very start.
+A game that had been touted as a rematch of the '78 AFC Championship winds up looking more like a replay -- sans the freezing rain -- as the Steelers take absolute control right from the bright and sunny start.
 In spite of a makeshift offensive line due to injuries and a somewhat subpar game offensively, the Steelers steamroll the mistake-plagued Oilers with surprisingly little resistance.
 On one drive, Houston coughs the ball up on 3 consecutive plays (but retains possession).
 On another drive, Bradshaw shrewdly baits the Oilers into 4 offsides penalties using a hard count.
-Even with procedure penalties overturning deep throws to both Stallworth and Swann, the Steelers move efficienctly downfield for an early score.
-While the Steeler offense admittedly doesn't play their best game, the Steel Curtain plays so well that Bradshaw & company could've stayed in bed and the outcome would've been the same.
-Dan Pastorini (4 of 16 for 16 yards) is simply crucified by the Steelers, throwing 3 INTs and getting blasted on nearly every play until he's finally wheeled off the field on a stretcher in the 3rd quarter.
-Backup QB Gifford Nielson comes in and throws 2 more INTs as Houston turns the ball over 6 times and the great Earl Campbell is a total non-factor.
+Even with procedure penalties overturning deep throws to both Stallworth and Swann, the Steelers move efficiently downfield for an early score.
+While the Steeler offense admittedly doesn't play their best game (other than Swann, who snags 5 balls for 95 yds), the Steel Curtain plays so well that Bradshaw & company could've stayed in bed and the outcome would've been the same.
+Houston finishes with a pathetic 22 net passing yards after factoring in 5 sacks and 5 INTs as Dan Pastorini (4 of 16 for 16 yards) is simply crucified by the Steelers, throwing 3 INTs and getting blasted on nearly every play until he's finally wheeled off the field on a stretcher in the 3rd quarter with a painful shoulder injury.
+The 14 first-down plays Pastorini calls result in a net of -3 yards and at the time Pastorini leaves the game, the Oilers have run 35 plays for a total of 17 yards... an average of 17.5 inches per play.
+Backup Gifford Nielson comes off the bench and fares little better, throwing 2 more INTs as Houston turns the ball over 6 times and the great Earl Campbell is a complete non-factor with a career-low 38 yards rushing.
 A special thanks to "SteelBuck 6" for providing this outstanding video upgrade!

 1979 Steelers 24 at Cardinals 21